No products in the cart.

 The card slot alone makes the ZTE Velocity a terrific choice.

+So now that we’ve put the Unite Express Vs ZTE Velocity, lets see who comes out on top.
 Battery life is very similar, despite the Velocity having a larger capacity battery.
 Touchscreens do drain power much faster than non-touch, and the increased capacity on the Velocity takes up this extra workload, allowing it to keep pace with the Express.

 Neither will weigh you down much at just 4.6 ounces, but the Velocity is a little bit softer and sleeker looking.